Scott-Zeta/COMP_SCI_7308_Cybersecurity_Fundamentals/Workshop5/README.md

 ## Question
 With multiple %08x, can see the 414141 as the argument AAAA, what are other?
 Why they have elements like %,0,8,x?

+# Exploiting Format String Part2
+Doesn't work, and can not fully understand